lexp2204/cpp-cgi-form/README.md

   - Dropdown for **Town** (`town`) – options: Union, Newark, Edison, Harrison
   - Text input for **String Analysis** (`mydata`)

-- Server-side processing in **C++**
+✅Server-side processing in **C++**

-- Input validation with user-friendly error messages in red
+✅ Input validation with user-friendly error messages in red

-- Output includes:
+✅Output includes:
   - Display of all entered values
   - Character frequency analysis (ASCII sorted)
   - Detection of characters with max and min frequency
-  - Age cross-check from birthday against entered age
-- All output and errors rendered in one page
+  - Age cross-check from birthday against entered age ✅ All output and errors rendered in one page

 ---